Best road bike helmets 2025: From budget to high-end, rated by experts

 Do you need MIPS for a helmet to be safe?

 If all helmets pass the relevant certification protocols why do some brands have MIPS?
-MIPS stands for multi impact protection system and it is a brand name.
-Like Hoover or Velcro, MIPS has become synonymous with a type of system but it is a brand like any other.
-If a helmet has MIPS it's because money has changed hands.
+MIPS stands for Multidirectional Impact Protection System and it is a brand name.
+Like Hoover or Velcro, MIPS has become synonymous with a type of system but it is a brand like any other, so if a helmet has MIPS it's because the helmet maker has chosen to license one of MIPS's solutions.

-MIPS came to market because the brand believes that an impact at an angle has different requirements.
-You can read more details in our guide to MIPS but for the purpose of this article, it's worth understanding that there are different solutions to the same problem.
-Lazer has Kineticore, Bontrager and Trek have Wavecel, and even MIPS has a variety of different configurations.
-All the technologies do the same thing in different ways and there's no way to be sure that one is better.
+MIPS came to market because the brand believes that an impact at an angle has different requirements, but it's worth understanding that there are different solutions to the same problem, as outlined above.
+All the technologies do a similar thing in different ways and there's no way to be sure that one is better.

 What does the Virginia Tech score mean?

 If you want to dive deep, Virginia Tech goes into great detail covering the science behind the number.
-To keep it simple though, the lower the number the better, and right now the top ranked helmet, out of 188 tested, has a score of 8.4.
-If you also see a star ranking, that is the same testing displayed in a different way.
-Any helmet with a score below 14.00 will have a five star ranking.
+To keep it simple though, the lower the number the better, and right now the top ranked cycling helmet, out of almost 300 tested, has a score of 7.1.

 Should you consider a bike helmet without a Virginia Tech rating?